exxxxxx/comparisontools/VisualStudioComparisonTools/ComparisonToolsExtension/Readme.txt

 ----------

-Comparison Tools Extension is an extension for Visual Studio which uses external tools to compare files, folders and clipboard.
+Comparison Tools Extension is a add-in for Visual Studio which uses external tools to compare files, folders and clipboard.
 Features: Comparing two files, selecting folders for comparison from the solution explorer and comparing (and merging) clipboard to a file or selected area in a file

 Prerequisites

     * Requires a comparison util such as WinMerge
-    * Tested with WinMerge and Beyond Compare 3.
+    * Tested only with WinMerge.
 Write to the comments if you encounter problems setting up other tools!

-Installation for vs 2010+ through visual studio

-Problems (with vs 2010+)

-	*  Copy the log4net.config file to "C:\Users\USERNAME\AppData\Roaming\Comparison Tools Extension" with name ComparisonToolsExtension.dll.log4net and change the FATAL to DEBUG

-Installation (of the add-in version)
+Installation

     * Running the setup will copy files "ComparisonToolsExtension.dll" and "ComparisonToolsExtension.addin" to Visual Studio's add-in directory.
 The ComparisonToolsExtension add-in can be used next time Visual Studio is restarted.